MicrosoftDocs/dynamics-365-project-operations/articles/psa/resource-management-fulfill-requests.md

 [!INCLUDE[cc-applies-to-psa-app-3.x](../includes/cc-applies-to-psa-app-3x.md)]

-Resource requirements can be sent as resource requests to the resource manager who is responsible for fulfilling those requests.
+Resource requirements can be sent as resource requests to the Resource Manager who is responsible for fulfilling those requests.

 Resource requests are shown as a list in the **Active Resource Requests** view.